-From employee to founder: These are the ultimate tips from Susanne Krehl
+From employee to founder: these are the ultimate tips from Susanne Krehl

 How many nights do you sleep through?

 I would say six out of seven.
 On the seventh night, I worry about the things that probably every female founder worries about.
-In principle, founding is like an emotional roller coaster: sometimes things go well, then badly, every month or several times a day.
+In principle, founding is like an emotional rollercoaster: sometimes things go well, then badly, every month or several times a day.
 Then there are also challenges where you don't know what to do at first.
 Sometimes an idea comes to me at three in the morning.

 Susanne Krehl, Fabit